djhmateer/djhmateer.github.io/_posts/2021-06-28-kestrel and nginx.md

 I've used nginx in the past as a reverse proxy, but we don't officially need it anymore.
 So lets keep it simple and just use Kestrel.

+Update - I'm using Nginx again as I need it to handle SSL certs, redirects to apex domain, and more easily proxy to port 5000 as compared to strategy below.

+[https://github.com/djhmateer/tus-test](https://github.com/djhmateer/tus-test) is a good example.

 ## Setting up Kestrel

 Summary is: